 Global markets for mobile, broadcast and media technology

 According to the GSM Association, smartphone adoption is already reaching critical mass in developed markets, with the devices now accounting for 60% of connections.
 In 2014 2.6 billion smartphones were in use worldwide, a number expected to rise to 5.6 billion by 2020.
 The vast majority of these have mobile broadband connections (3G/4G), making them suitable for contributing video and data.
 Yet, mobile broadband connections (i.e. 3G and 4G technologies) only accounted for just under 40% of total connections at the end of 2014, but will increase to almost 70% of the total by 2020.
 The OECD estimates that mobile broadband penetration (i.e. population coverage) has risen to 81.3% in the OECD area, according to data for December 2014, compared with a penetration rate of 72.03% in December 2013.
 Consequently it appears that many smartphones are not connected to a public broadband network, leaving much room for growth.
 Moreover, Europe is lagging the US, as mentioned in Cisco’s Visual Networking Index (VNI).
 It states that at the end of 2015 North America had 74 percent of its installed base converted to smart devices and connections, followed by Western Europe with 59 percent.
 By the end of 2020 it is forecast that North America will have a nearly 95 percent penetration, against 86 percent for Europe.
 MOS2S applications could be an incentive to increase wireless broadband use in Europe.
-In monetary terms, MarketsandMarkets expects the Global CDN market size to grow from
+In monetary terms, MarketsandMarkets expects the Global CDN market size to grow from USD 6.05 Billion in 2016 to USD 30.89 Billion by 2022, at a Compound Annual Growth Rate (CAGR) of 32.8%.
 RnR Market Research predicts a grow from USD 3.71 billion in 2014 to USD 12.16 billion by 2019, at a CAGR of 26.3%.